martincopello/power_consumption_time_series/README.md

 "Comparison of Machine Learning Algorithms for the Power Consumption Prediction:-Case Study of Tetouan city", Salam, A., & El Hibaoui, A. (2018, December), in 2018 6th International Renewable and Sustainable Energy Conference (IRSEC), IEEE (Institute of Electrical and Electronics Engineers).

+### Goals and Objectives

+Our goal for this project is to analyze and model the time series data with a minimum of four forecasting models.
+Based on our selection crtieria, forecasting metrics, and accuracy, we will make note of the best performing model.
+We will evaluate our models, data, and discuss how our model forecasting can be improved as needed.

+Our data drives at an important problem statement in today's methods for forecasting load in modern electric grids.
+Accurate forecasts of load can be used to proactively perform network switching, which results in alleviating current overloads.
+Alleviating current overloads can lead to:

+* Longer shelf life of expensive and difficult to procure electric equipment in our grids, including transformers, breakers, switches, fuses, capacitors, and electric lines; and
+*  Reduced count and duration of of power outages